 “What is it?” the redhead asked with narrow eyes.
 “Harry?
 What are you doing here?”
 Rising on the elbow, he lifted his eyes to a window where the sun stood just slightly above the treetops.
 “Why are you here so early in the morning?”

 “I couldn’t sleep, you see, I saw a dream,” Harry said awkwardly.
-Now it seemed to him that he was acting rather silly – after all that was just a dream.
+Now it seemed to him that he was acting rather silly – after all it was just a dream.
 The scar hadn’t really hurt, so it hardly was an actual vision of real life.

 “What kind of dream?” asked his sleepy friend as he sat up in his bed and rubbed his drowsy eyes with his fingertips.

 “You know, I was drifting into sleep yesterday thinking back about the party how we were playing Quidditch and then how George was chasing gnomes through the garden,” Harry began.